DrStone113/SQL-Injection-Detection-Using-Machine-Learning-for-NLP/README.md

 This project is a web application built with Streamlit, utilizing Machine Learning and Natural Language Processing (NLP) techniques to detect SQL Injection attacks.
 Users can input a query string, and the application will predict whether the string is malicious or not.

-This project is a final assignment for the Computer Security course (CT201H) at Can Tho University.

 ---

 ✨ **Features**